swiftlang/swift-org-website/documentation/server/index.md

 ### Supported ecosystem
 The Swift ecosystem contains many useful libraries and tools specifically designed for server-side development.

 Overall, Swift on Server opens up new opportunities for developers to build fast, scalable, and secure backend services.
-Swift's combination of performance, readability, interoperability, safety, and modern language features make it a compelling choice for many developers, particularly for Apple platform development.
+Swift's combination of performance, readability, interoperability, safety, and modern language features make it a compelling choice for many developers.

 Developers unfamiliar with Swift may want to [start with the basics](https://developer.apple.com/swift/).